machao132/LSGA-VIT/README.md

 # LSGA-VIT
-The code for 'Light Self-Gaussian-Attention Vision Transformer for Hyperspectral Image Classification' will be released soon.
+This repo is the implementation of paper "Light Self-Gaussian-Attention Vision Transformer for Hyperspectral Image Classification"